-- There's a Running Gag with Maud's pet rock Boulder where implications are that he's a Not-So-Imaginary Friend.
+- There's a Running Gag with Maud's pet rock Boulder implicitly acting like a real animal when offscreen.
 In his introduction in "Maud Pie", Boulder is seen at a picnic with a plate of food.
 Upon cutting back, the food is gone.
 In "Uncommon Bond" we cut back to Boulder as he's sitting by the Mirror Pool from "Too Many Pinkie Pies", and he's sitting in a small puddle of water with a second, identical rock beside him.

 - The Futurama pilot has both of Bender's arms fall off.
 We zoom in to one arm, moving as if it's already re-attached, picking up and attaching the second arm... whereupon it puts the first arm back in place.
 Fry, despite having this in plain view, can't tell how the hell that worked.